-What you’re getting: "Milk & Cereal" Pancakes; Creole Shrimp n' Grits
+What you’re getting: "Milk & Cereal" pancakes

-What you’re getting: Cornflake French Toast; Dumplings All Day Wong (dumplings of the day)
+What you’re getting: Cornflake French toast; Dumplings All Day Wong (dumplings of the day)

 Helmed by fashion designer-turned-Top Chef finalist Chef Lee Anne Wong, the old 12th Avenue Grill has been transformed into a bright and beachy eatery, where pancakes are fluffy and moist, and eggs Benedict get an island-inspired update with poi biscuits, luau leaves, and poi hollandaise.
 Go with an empty stomach (or friends who like sharing), because you’ll want to sample one of everything.